ECU FAQs

 There are several ways you can notify ECU of an address change:

-• Update contact information through the ECU eBranch Online Banking.
+• Update contact information through the ECU Online Banking.

-• Print Change of Address form and mail.
+• Print change of address form and mail to your preferred branch.

 • Visit any ECU branch.